mikaelvesavuori/node-simple-webserver/README.md

 ### Google Cloud Platform: Cloud Build

 Run `build-gcp.sh`.
 This approach uses the `gcloud` CLI tool to let Cloud Build build the image and store it in Container Registry.

+### Azure Container Registry

+Run `build-azure.sh`.
+This approach uses local Docker to push to ACR via the local Azure credentials.